 When comparing Google Keep vs Remember the Milk, the Slant community recommends Google Keep for most people.
-In the question“What are the best cross-platform to do list apps?”
-Google Keep is ranked 8th while Remember the Milk is ranked 17th.
+In the question“What are the best cross-platform task apps?”
+Google Keep is ranked 11th while Remember the Milk is ranked 16th.
 The most important reason people chose Google Keep is:

 1-step to take a note on Android: tap 'take a note'.
 Web version: cursor is on the note itself.